dat2Cph/content/webstack/backend/javalin/javalin_how_to.md

 #### 1.a From backend to frontend

 Use a hashmap to add objects you want to transfer to a Thymeleaf template.
-Either add to the built-in maps in the `ctx` object:
+Add to the built-in maps in the `ctx` object:

 `ctx` maps: